alexiskhoury/modbus_to_csv/README.md

 # About
-A contribution to [Telemetery Viewer][1] software in order to plot Modbus data registers.
+A contribution to [Telemetery Viewer][1] software allowing Modbus data registers to be plotted using csv datagrams transmited over UDP packets.

 # Telemetry Viewer
 Telemetry Viewer is a neat piece of software written by [FARELL][1] which is used to trace and plot data from microprocessors (mainly AVR and ESP8266 microchips).
 The software can receive data in csv format using serial communications.
 Recently the Author added a UDP server functionality allowing data to be received over Ethernet networks.
 The software can be configured easily and have several types of data visualization graphics.
 A simple demonstration can be found on the [Author's website][1].